Opioid receptor: Epsilon (ε) opioid receptor

+GPR139

+GPR139 has been identified as a novel opioid receptor, specifically of dynorphins.

 Mechanism of activation

 Opioid receptors are a type of G protein–coupled receptor (GPCR).
 These receptors are distributed throughout the central nervous system and within the peripheral tissue of neural and non-neural origin.
-They are also located in high concentrations in the Periaqueductal gray, Locus coeruleus, and the Rostral ventromedial medulla.
+They are also located in high concentrations in the periaqueductal grey, locus coeruleus, and the rostral ventromedial medulla.
 The receptors consist of an extracellular amino acid N-terminus, seven trans-membrane helical loops, three extracellular loops, three intracellular loops, and an intracellular carboxyl C-terminus.
-Three GPCR extracellular loops provide a compartment where signaling molecules can attach to generate a response.
+Three GPCR extracellular loops provide a compartment where signalling molecules can attach to generate a response.
 Heterotrimeric G protein contain three different sub-units, which include an alpha (α) subunit, a beta (β) subunit, and a gamma (γ) sub-unit.
 The gamma and beta sub-units are permanently bound together, producing a single Gβγ sub-unit.
-Heterotrimeric G proteins act as ‘molecular switches’, which play a key role in signal transduction, because they relay information from activated receptors to appropriate effector proteins.
+Heterotrimeric G proteins act as 'molecular switches', which play a key role in signal transduction, because they relay information from activated receptors to appropriate effector proteins.
 All G protein α sub-units contain palmitate, which is a 16-carbon saturated fatty acid, that is attached near the N-terminus through a labile, reversible thioester linkage to a cysteine amino acid.
 It is this palmitoylation that allows the G protein to interact with membrane phospholipids due to the hydrophobic nature of the alpha sub-units.
 The gamma sub-unit is also lipid modified and can attach to the plasma membrane as well.
 These properties of the two sub-units, allow the opioid receptor's G protein to permanently interact with the membrane via lipid anchors.